engnr-a/Java-personal-notebooks/Note2.md

 ## 10: Classes in Java: Creating & Using Anonymous Classes
 **Anonymous classes** allows the definition of codes that are use-and-throw.
 They are _defined_ and _instantiated_ at\
 the same time (defined and used right away).
-They are called anonymous because they do not have a name\ The most common use case is when a class that implements an interface has no further use.
+They are called anonymous because they do not have a name.

+The most common use case is when a class that implements an interface has no further use.
 A particular and popular\
-use case is to implement an object that implements the `Comparator` interface.\
+use case is to implement an object that implements the `Comparator` interface.

 **(A) Using Anonymous Classes in Java**
 * An anonymous class is nested inner class that is defined without a name for the class.
-* Interfaces are the most popular method for instantiating anonymous classes.
+* Interfaces are the most popular method for instantiating anonymous classes. **Functional interfaces** in particular.
 * After an anonymous class has been instantiated, any value it returns or method is exposes can be used in same manner\
 as we will use a declared variable assigned to an object of regular class.
 * The entirety of an anonymous class is considered a single java statement.
 Hence, it must end with `;`